 YouTube gets around 1.9 billion logged-in visitors per month, who view billions of hours worth of video every day.
-So firstly, if you want to watch all of it, you should probably cancel your other plans, and secondly, if you’re a marketer, it’s a potentially great way to learn more about your target customers and your current customers, and maybe even generate a lead or two along the way.
+So firstly, if you want to watch all of it, you should probably cancel your other plans, and secondly, if you’re a marketer, it’s a potentially great way to learn more about your target customers and your current customers, and, more importantly, generate leads.

 We’re uniquely positioned to provide these services.
 Not only can we make high-quality videos – handling everything from concept creation to filming to editing – we’ll help you promote them too.
 Our team has experts in video distribution and YouTube SEO, which can be seen in practice over at 4 Minute Tech: our very own YouTube channel, and one that received over 200,000 views in its first year.
 Check out our portfolio of live-action and animated content below, and keep reading for more YouTube video marketing tips.
 When you’re ready to get started with your YouTube video promotion strategy, contact our managing director, Jamie Field, to get the ball rolling.